webpack/governance/MODERATION_POLICY.md

 ## Applicability

-This policy applies to all repositories under the webpack GitHub Organization and all webpack Working Groups.
+This policy applies to all repositories under the `webpack` and `webpack-contrib` GitHub Organizations and all webpack Working Groups.
 This policy also applies to the [webpack Slack Community](https://webpack.slack.com), supported by the Admin team of the Slack organization.

 ## Terms

-* *Collaborator* refers to any individual with configured triage role or higher in any webpack GitHub organization repository.
+* *Collaborator* refers to any individual with configured triage role or higher in any webpack GitHub organizations repositories.
 See [GitHub's Repository roles documentation][] for more information.
 * *TSC* refers to the [webpack Technical Steering Committee][].
 * *Post* refers to the content and titles of any issue, pull request, comment,